wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 1. Find multiple vendors.
 (20-30 minutes)
 2. Call each one to get quotes.
 (20-30 minutes)
-3. Have each vendor insist to schedule a time to come over give said quote.
+3. Each vendor insists to schedule a time to come over and give said quote.
 4. Wait for vendors to show up late and give quotes.
 (15 minute property walk per vendor, 1-4 hours lost due to late vendors)
 4. Gather quotes and call best vendors.
 (15 mins)
 5. Negotiate and get pressured into a monthly service contract.
 (5 mins)